cl-protobufs

 1. Install protoc

 Common Lisp code for a given .proto file is generated by a plug-in for protoc, the protocol buffer compiler.
-The plug-in is written in C++ and requires the full version of Google's protocol buffer code to be installed in order to build it, not just the precompiled protoc binaries.
+The plug-in is written in C++ and requires the full version of Google's protocol buffer code to be installed in order to build, not just the precompiled protoc binaries.
+We also require Google's ABSL C++ library to be installed.

 Make sure the protoc binary is on your PATH.